rook1337/dupimageremover/README.md

-Credit goes to https://github.com/cw-somil/Duplicate-Remover I have just modified the above script for Bug bounty usage
+Credit goes to https://github.com/cw-somil/Duplicate-Remover I have just modified this script for Bug bounty usage